ahmetson/today-do/README.md

 ---

-## Proxy
+## Web Proxy
 Receive the [message.Request](https://github.com/ahmetson/common-lib/blob/main/message/request.go#L23)
 from frontend in HTTP protocol.
-The proxy forwards request to the backend in ZMQ protocol.
+The proxy forwards request to the destination in ZMQ protocol.
 The result from the backend is replied back to the frontend.

+## List Proxy
+It over-writes the replies.
+For *Done* and *Add*, it fetches from backend the data using `List`.
+For all other commands, simply returns as it is.

 ---
 ## Frontend